 As president of the Business School’s Pride Club, he engaged both members of the immediate community and allies in building a more inclusive community – and it involved a lot of the same skills as his real estate development training.

 “When the Pride Club first formed, it was a collection of LGBTQ students who used it to support themselves – it wasn’t really integrated with the larger UNC Kenan-Flagler community,” Nelson says.
-“The community wasn’t as visible as it should or could have been, and it was at a time when North Carolina was passing laws that created headwind for folks feeling included.”
+“Back then, the club wasn’t very visible on campus, and it was a time when North Carolina was passing laws that created headwind for folks feeling safe and included.”

 To put it in real estate terms, Nelson had a space that he knew was vital for marginalized communities.
 What he needed to do was open it up in such a way that the wider community could engage with and support it.